 Radioactive materials occur naturally throughout the environment - in air, water, soil and food; even the bodies of humans and animals contain radioactive substances.
-Discharges from an NPS represent a source of radiation in the environment and may lead to radiological exposure of humans over and above that from natural sources.
+Discharges from a nuclear power station represent a source of radiation in the environment and may lead to radiological exposure of humans over and above that from natural sources.